ROLES AND TASKS OF THE KINGDOM OF GOD

 God knew in advance that the first people had no such protection.
 So I think we can view the subsequent thousands of years as the working out of a plan that would build in God’s children a resistance to sin.

-But forgiving people their sins does not accomplish that which God desires.
-God wants people who not only are forgiven but who have a wall against sin created in them.
+But forgiving people their sins does not accomplish what God desires.
+God wants people who not only are forgiven but also who have a wall against sin created in them.
 This work has begun today, as the spiritual fulfillment of the Levitical Day of Atonement.
-It is my opinion that the work of reconciliation will continue until the final resurrection of the dead.
+I believe that the work of reconciliation will continue until the final resurrection of the dead.

 That God was reconciling the world to himself in Christ, not counting men’s sins against them.
 And he has committed to us the message of reconciliation.
 (II Corinthians 5:19)